-C. Impacts on Persons with Cognitive and Learning Disabilities major life activity, reading, may be entitled to accommodation in the administration of the Bar different from one that is delivered and completed in paper-and-pen or delivered in paper-andpen but completed on computer.
+C. Impacts on Persons with Cognitive and Learning Disabilities

+An applicant for bar admission who has a cognitive impairment that substantially limits a major life activity, reading, may be entitled to accommodation in the administration of the Bar Examination.
+A test that is delivered and completed entirely via computer is manifestly different from one that is delivered and completed in paper-and-pen or delivered in paper-and-pen but completed on computer.
 One author has expressed concern as follows: